AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and date address of the 1st tutorial to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the moduleCode number and date address of the 1st tutorial to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd tutorial to be `Betsy Crower` and clears all existing tags.

 ### Locating tutorials by name: `find`